Dunks1980/bay.js/README.md

 ## Usage

-There are 3 ways to define a component in bay.js: <br>
+There are 3 ways to define a component in bay.js:<br>

+### 1. Template in the DOM.
-1. In your html create an inline template and supply bay.js the templates id.<br>
+In your html create an inline template and supply bay.js the templates id:<br>
 ```html
 <template id="my-template">
   <h1>${this.message}</h1>